theodds/2024-ISBA-Short/README.md

 already have installed.

 - For Windows, see this link: <https://cran.r-project.org/bin/windows/Rtools/rtools44/rtools.html>.
-- For Mac, see this link: <https://cran.r-project.org/bin/macosx/tools/https://cran.r-project.org/> Our packages require clang and gfortran to be installed.
+- For macOS, see this link: <https://mac.r-project.org/tools/>.
+  Our packages require Clang and gfortran to be installed.

 For the packages needed in this course, we provide useful additional tips in `Slides/computing.pdf` along with other BART computing advice such as